gregoryguillou/terraform-api/docs/GUIDELINES.md

 # Guidelines to develop and deploy a project management automation script

-Lineup allows to create, update, destroy and check environments on-demand.
+Deck allows to create, update, destroy and check environments on-demand.
 In order to do that, it requires you build a project artefact.
 These guidelines go from a general overview to the principles of developing the project automation.
 The last section digs into some principles associated with